-Trade relations between China and the United States could have a material adverse effect on our business and financial statements.
+Trade relations between the United States and other countries could have a material adverse effect on our business and financial results.

-We participate in various end markets in China.
-During 2024, sales in China accounted for approximately [ ]% of our total sales for the year.
-In addition, we have several facilities in China, many of which serve multiple [NewCo] operating companies in manufacturing, distribution, product design, and selling, general and administrative functions.
+We participate in various end markets outside the United States.
+During 2024, sales outside the United States accounted for approximately 49% of our total sales for the year.
+In addition, we have several facilities outside the United States, many of which serve multiple Ralliant operating companies in manufacturing, distribution, product design, and selling, general and administrative functions.

-There continues to be significant uncertainty about the future relationship between the United States and China, including with respect to trade policies, treaties, government regulations, and tariffs.
+There continues to be significant uncertainty about the future relationship between the United States and other countries, including with respect to trade policies, treaties, government regulations, sanctions and tariffs.
 In particular, there continues to be uncertainty about U.S. foreign trade policy with respect to China, including any changes to the trade policies that may be adopted by the Trump administration.
-Any increased trade barriers or restrictions on global trade, especially trade with China, could adversely impact our business and financial statements.
+Any increased sanctions, tariffs or other trade barriers or restrictions on global trade, especially trade with China, could adversely materially and impact our business and financial results.

-Foreign currency exchange rates may adversely affect our financial statements.
+Foreign currency exchange rates, including the volatility thereof, may adversely affect our financial results.

-Sales and purchases in currencies other than the U.S. dollar expose us to fluctuations in foreign currencies relative to the U.S. dollar and may adversely affect our financial statements.
-Overall strengthening of the U.S. dollar [during most of fiscal year 2024] has increased the effective price of our products sold in

-U.S. dollars into other countries, which may require us to lower our prices or adversely affect sales to the extent we do not increase local currency prices.
+Sales and purchases in currencies other than the U.S. dollar expose us to fluctuations in foreign currencies relative to the U.S. dollar and may adversely affect our financial results.
+Overall strengthening of the U.S. dollar during most of fiscal year 2024 has increased the effective price of our products sold in U.S. dollars into other countries, which may require us to lower our prices or adversely affect sales to the extent we do not increase local currency prices.
 Decreased strength of the U.S. dollar could adversely affect the cost of materials, products and services we purchase overseas.
 Sales and expenses of our non-U.S. businesses are also translated into U.S. dollars for reporting purposes and the strengthening or weakening of the U.S. dollar could result in unfavorable translation effects.
 In addition, certain of our businesses transact in a currency other than the business's functional currency, and movements in the transaction currency relative to the functional currency could also result in unfavorable exchange rate effects.
 We also face exchange rate risk from our investments in subsidiaries owned and operated in foreign countries and borrowings denominated in foreign currencies.